syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/How-to-perform-text-drag-and-drop-operation-between-a-GroupView-and-a-TextEditor-control.md

 title: How to perform text drag-and-drop operation between a GroupView and a TextEditor control
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## How to perform text drag-and-drop operation between a GroupView and a TextEditor control
+# How to perform text drag-and-drop operation between a GroupView and a TextEditor control

 You could perform text drag-and-drop operation between a TextEditor control like RichTextBox and GroupView by handling the GroupView's DragEnter and DragLeave events as shown below.